Community OutreachImagine a world without violence.

 Outreach Booths at Health Fairs

 AVDA staffs health fairs and community- and faith-based meetings year-round to meet the demand for information on domestic abuse.
-Sensitive to Houston’s diverse population, AVDA provides materials in Arabic, Urdu, Hindi, Mandarin Chinese, Vietnamese, and Spanish, and has a Spanish-speaking Prevention and Education Specialist on staff.
+Sensitive to Houston’s diverse population, AVDA provides materials in Arabic, Urdu, Hindi, Mandarin Chinese, Vietnamese, and Spanish, and has a Spanish-speaking prevention and education manager on staff.

 Safety alert: Computer use can be monitored and is impossible to completely clear.
 If you are afraid that your internet or computer usage might be monitored, use a safer computer, call your local hotline, or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) or TTY 1-800-787-3224.